 Her journey from 2002 opened so many doors for her, starting with building 4 years of work experience at River Valley and a further 4 years at Indaba.
 In March 2010 Virginia left Mangwanani with a R50 000 package to join her husband’s Takeaway Business.

-Virginia has since returned to Mangwanani and is now the Palazzo Boutique Spa manager.
+Virginia has since returned to Mangwanani and is now the Royal Elephant Boutique Spa manager, in Centurion.

 Nelson started with Mangwanani on 4 September 2002 and was employed as a driver.
 But with his indomitable work ethic, Nelson quickly moved up in the company.
 This former driver eventually had 6 people working below him.